 OJ and LP seedling growth and plant traits

 OJ and LP seedlings were exposed to shade stress and examined to determine their growth response to this stress (Fig. 1, Additional file 1: Table S1).
 Shade treatment resulted in different growth suppression in the two plants.
-Shade did not significantly influence OJ leaf area but resulted in a 14.9% decrease (P < 0.05) in LP leaf area when leaves were exposed to 14 d of shade stress compared to a non-shade control (Fig. 1A).
-Shade treatment significantly decreased (P < 0.01) total LP root length, root surface area, and root volume, while OJ exhibited superior acclimation to shade stress (Fig. 1B-D).
+Shade did not significantly influence leaf area in OJ but resulted in a 14.9% decrease (P < 0.05) in LP leaf area when leaves were exposed to 14 d of shade stress compared to non-shade (Fig. 1A).
+Shade treatment significantly decreased (P < 0.01) total root length, root surface area, and root volume in LP, while OJ exhibited superior acclimation to shade stress (Fig. 1B-D).
 In addition, OJ and LP had different changes in chlorophyll content in response to shade stress.
-Shade stress increased OJ chlorophyll content, while shade stress reduced LP chlorophyll content (Fig. 1E).
-Fluorescence parameters (Fv/Fm) for LP chlorophyll a were reduced significantly compared with OJ chlorophyll a, indicating that OJ maintained higher photosynthetic capacity under shade stress (Fig. 1F).
+Shade stress increased chlorophyll content in OJ, while shade stress reduced chlorophyll content in LP (Fig. 1E).
+Fluorescence parameters (Fv/Fm) for chlorophyll a were reduced significantly in LP compared with OJ, indicating that OJ maintained higher photosynthetic capacity under shade stress (Fig. 1F).
 These results demonstrate that OJ is more shade-tolerant than LP.

-Shade-intolerant LP was more responsive than shade-tolerant OJ to shade and changes in the soil microbial community (Fig. 2; Additional file 2: Table S2).
-Shade stress negatively affected total LP plant biomass during the experimental period, but no change was observed in OJ (Fig. 2A, B).
-The total LP dry and shoot biomasses were lower in live soil compared to those in sterile soil.
-This occurred under non-shade and shade stress.
+Shade-intolerant LP was more responsive than shade-tolerant OJ to shade and soil microbes (Fig. 2; Additional file 2: Table S2).
+Shade stress negatively affected total LP plant biomass during the experimental period, but no significant change was observed in OJ (Fig. 2A, B).
+The total dry biomass and shoot biomass in LP were lower in live soil compared to those in sterile soil.
+This occurred both under non-shade and shade stress.
 In contrast, no significant difference was observed in OJ under the same conditions.

-Soil treatment and species interaction significantly affected the plant shade response index (Fig. 3A; Additional file 3: Table S3).
-The plant shade response index of LP responded to soil treatments with significantly higher values (P < 0.05) in live soil versus sterile soil, while no difference in OJ plant shade response index was observed (Fig. 3A).
+Soil treatment and species interaction significantly affected plant shade response index (Fig. 3A; Additional file 3: Table S3).
+In LP, the plant shade response index responded to soil treatments with significantly higher values (P < 0.05) in live soil versus sterile soil, while there was no difference in OJ (Fig. 3A).
 Also, shade and species interaction had a significant effect on soil-plant feedback index (Fig. 3B; Additional file 3: Table S3).
-The LP soil-plant feedback index was consistently lower (P < 0.05) in shade compared to non-shade treatments, but there was no difference in the OJ soil-plant feedback value between non-shade and shade treatments (Fig. 3B).
+Soil-plant feedback index in LP was consistently lower (P < 0.05) in shade compared to non-shade treatments, but there was no difference in the value of OJ between highlight and shade treatments (Fig. 3B).

 Soil chemical characteristics